 The amount the customer receives depends on federal taxes owed.
 If they don't owe the full tax credit, it carries over and applies to the following year's taxes until it is completely used.

 Tax Credit Eligibility

-To qualify for the ITC, the individual needs to purchase the solar array between January 2006 and December 2021.
-The solar array also has to be on the owner's primary or secondary residence.
+To qualify for the ITC, the individual needs to purchase the solar array so they own it.
+Qualified solar installations should go on the owner's primary or secondary residence.

-The homeowner also needs to own the solar array and be the first owner of that specific solar array.
+The homeowner also needs to be the first owner of that specific solar array.
 Qualifying community solar projects can't exceed typical consumption.